Policies

 *Sneakers are permissible

-*The Gym teacher will inform students of appropriate attire for Gym days
+*The PE teacher will inform students of appropriate attire for Gym days

 School Notices